microsoft/font-tools/EgyptianOpenType/eot.md

     </figcaption>
 </figure>

 Corresponding endcaps are needed for the different cartouche types including the HWT enclosures.
+The names follow the same pattern.

 <figure>
     <img src="png/eot_hwt.png" width= 200 alt="HWT endcaps for each layout">